IamSreeman/IamSreeman.github.io/_posts/2024-10-11-Toriyama-Akira.md

 Like Dragon Ball Super, I am afraid they might again dumb Goku down.
 But this time, Toriyama is heavily involved.
 Also, like in GT, they turned Goku into a child again, so even if he is made into a dumb guy, it doesn't look bad if he looks like a kid.

 I watched the first episode and liked the Majin Buu Saga recap in the first 10 minutes.
+There was also a lot of lore.

 So far, it seems Goku wasn't made dumb like in Dragon Ball Super.